siimon/prom-client/README.md

 counter.inc(10); // Inc with 10
 ```

 A counter can be reset manually.
+This removes the label-values combinations and
+initializes to 0.

 ```js
 counter.reset();
 counter.inc(); // Inc with 1 starting from 0